Miladahmadii12/CNN-NLSTM-SA-Hybrid-Model/README.md

 # CNN-NLSTM-SA-Hybrid-Model

-This is the core code for the hybrid dual-stream deep learning model integrating N-Ary Tree LSTM, CNN, and Multi-Head Self-Attention.
+This is the core code for the hybrid dual-stream deep learning model integrating a Multi state LSTM, CNN, and Multi-Head Self-Attention.

 ## Usage
 - Install dependencies: `pip install tensorflow numpy scikit-learn`